upstream-se/guidebook-draft/docs/meta/operational-governance/index.md

 # Operational governance

-> This page defines the processes, instruments, and decision mechanisms governing how changes to the guidebook are proposed, reviewed, and approved.
+> This page defines the processes, instruments, and decision mechanisms governing how issues and changes to the guidebook are proposed, reviewed, classified, and authorized.

-Operational governance defines how contributors interact with the guidebook governance system.
-It establishes how issues are raised, how changes are classified, how proposals move through review stages, and how authority is exercised.
+Operational governance regulates how contributors engage with the guidebook governance system.
+It defines how issues are introduced, how proposed changes are evaluated, how decisions are made, and how governance actions are recorded.

 This domain ensures procedural clarity.
-It prevents structural drift while enabling controlled evolution.
+It prevents structural drift while enabling controlled and traceable evolution.

 ## Scope

 Operational governance regulates:

-- How issues are opened and categorized.
+- Issue intake and classification.
-- How proposed changes are classified.
+- Change impact classification.
-- How proposals progress through review stages.
+- Workflow progression through defined stages.
-- How decisions are authorized.
+- Decision authorization and escalation.
-- How governance decisions are recorded.
+- Recording of governance decisions.
-- How templates are used to ensure structural compliance.
+- Use of templates to ensure structural compliance.

 It operationalizes structural and editorial rules.
-It does not redefine them.
+It does not redefine conceptual structure, editorial standards, or lifecycle policies.

 ## Operational components